petermr/openVirus/textIndexing/solr/instructions.md

 getpapers -q "COVID-19" -o getpapers/covid19
 sudo su - solr -c "/opt/solr/bin/post -c getpapers /home/clyde/getpapers"
 ```
 Solr has added all the files in `getpapers` and subdirectories to its index.
-If a file exists then it overwriets the index information.
+If a file exists then it simply overwrites the index information.

+#Searching with Solr

+1. Navigate to `http://localhost8983`.
+You should see the administation screen
+2. Select the `getpapers` core in the core selector.
+3. Click the Query link in the sidebar
+4. Enter `abstractText:coronavirus` in the **q** box on the query screen
+5. The server displays  JSON summarising the search results